 1For the purpose of curricular analysis, a schematic comparison of modules, as well as of competencies is conducted.
-2This analysis is focused on the academic subjects listed in the table below
+2The analysis is based on the fundamental subject groups listed in the following table of the bachelor's program in Nutrition Science at the Technical University of Munich.